RobinMnk/dory-chess/README.md

 ## References

-This project is a predecessor of an earlier chess move generation project of mine which was written in Java.
+This project is a successor of an earlier chess move generation project of mine which was written in Java.
 It is based on the same algorithm, but enhanced significantly with efficient compile-time programming.

-- Chessprogramming Wiki (Lots of super helpful information)
+- [Chessprogramming Wiki](https://www.chessprogramming.org) (Lots of super helpful information)
-- Gigantua (inspiration and some implementation details)
+- [Gigantua ](https://github.com/Gigantua/Gigantua) (inspiration and some implementation details)